-- for Financing and Investment Income and Expenditure adjustments to the general fund for timing differences in premiums and discounts on financial instruments - for Taxation and Non-specific Grant income and Expenditure timing differences between the income for council tax and non-domestic rates (NDR) credited under statutory regulations and that recognised under generally accepted accounting practice. - for services the addition of a holiday accrual adjustment, representing the cost of holiday and other leave owed to staff at 31st March 2019.
+- for Financing and Investment Income and Expenditure adjustments to the general fund for timing differences in premiums and discounts on financial instruments and for changes in the fair value of pooled investment funds - for Taxation and Non-specific Grant income and Expenditure timing differences between the income for council tax and non-domestic rates (NDR) credited under statutory regulations and that recognised under generally accepted accounting practice. - for services the addition of a holiday accrual adjustment, representing the cost of holiday and other leave owed to staff at 31st March 2019.